Teaching English To Speakers Of Other Languages

-What Is the Cal Poly TESL Certificate Program?
+What Is the Cal Poly TESOL Certificate Program?

-The TESL Certificate Program was created at Cal Poly in 1991 to prepare prospective instructors to teach English to speakers of other languages.
+The TESOL Certificate Program was created at Cal Poly in 1991 to prepare prospective instructors to teach English to speakers of other languages.
 Theoretical, methodological, and pedagogical issues in second language teaching and learning are addressed along with a variety of concepts within both theoretical and applied linguistics.
 Undergraduate and graduate students may pursue this program that typically attracts those studying English, World Languages and Cultures, Liberal Studies, and Communication Studies.
 Students from all of the colleges at Cal Poly, however, have pursued this certificate.

 How Do I Begin the Program and How Long Does it Take to Complete?